Roscoe L. Egger Jr.: Tax Commissioner

-He became the second CPA to head the IRS.
+He became the second CPA to head the Internal Revenue Service (IRS).
 While Egger served as Tax Commissioner, the IRS was faced with a number of problems.
 Tax evasion increased dramatically, the tax code was overly complicated, the IRS's budget was too small, and its computers were overworked and out of date.
 The disasters of 1985 – in which hundreds of thousands of returns simply vanished, and the failure of the IRS's computers led to long delays – led Egger to make a public apology to the American taxpayers on behalf of the entire IRS.

 Major improvements were made to the IRS under Egger's watch.
 He helped draft the Tax Reform Act of 1986, which included legislation that simplified the Federal tax code and closed many loopholes in the old code.
 In 1986, Egger secured a bigger budget for the IRS and dramatically increased the IRS's computers in both number and power.
 Many service centers had their numbers of computers increased by as much as 50%, and the number of central computers around the country was increased as well.
 Even so, Egger stated in a 1990 interview that the IRS's computer system was still woefully inadequate at that time and needed a complete overhaul.

 Not all of Egger's goals were realized while he was Commissioner, however.
 Egger promoted the "return free" system in a 1984 Tax Reform Study.
 The idea behind this system was that a simplified tax code, coupled with the rapid increases in computing power, could lead to a tax system in which the government could quickly calculate a taxpayer's liability or refund and then simply send them a statement for them to approve and sign.
 Egger predicted that by 1990, two out of three taxpayers would be able to pay their taxes or receive refunds in this way.
 Trials performed as part of the Tax Reform Act of 1986 revealed a small, but significant number of errors and the IRS was unsure how its already strained bureaucracy would deal with taxpayers when it was the IRS, and not the taxpayer, with a deficiency.

 While the "return free" system has never been implemented, today's omnipresence of computers and the rise of the internet led to the availability of online filing.
 The ability to file online and have the return completed by a computer is similar to the simplicity of the "return free" system in many respects.